Chevrolet Citation

-The Chevrolet Citation is a range of compact cars that was produced by the Chevrolet division of General Motors.
-The first Chevrolet sold with front-wheel drive, a single generation of the Citation was sold from the 1980 to 1985 model years.
-The successor of the Chevrolet Nova, the Citation was initially slotted between the Chevrolet Monza and the Chevrolet Malibu in the Chevrolet product line, later replaced by the Chevrolet Cavalier and the Chevrolet Celebrity.
+The Chevrolet Citation is a range of compact cars that was produced by Chevrolet from the 1980 to 1985 model years.
+The first front-wheel drive Chevrolet, the Citation replaced the Chevrolet Nova as the automaker downsized its compact cars.
+Initially slotted between the Chevrolet Monza and the Chevrolet Malibu in the Chevrolet product line, the model line was later marketed between the Chevrolet Cavalier and the Chevrolet Celebrity.